sinhp/sinhp.github.io/_posts/2021-01-01-phil_math_reading_group.md

      + Priest, G. 2008.
 An Introduction to Non-Classical Logic: From If to Is, 2nd edition, Cambridge: Cambridge University Press.
      + Beall, JC, and van Fraassen, B. C. 2003.
 Possibilities and Paradox, Oxford: Oxford University Press

+   * Modal Logic
+     + Belnap, N., M. Perloff, and M. Xu, 2001, Facing the Future, New York: Oxford University Press.
+     + Benthem, J. F. van, 1982, The Logic of Time, Dordrecht: D. Reidel.
+     + Benthem, J. F. van, 2011, Logical Dynamics of Information and Interaction, Cambridge: Cambridge University Press
+     + Blackburn, P., with M. de Rijke and Y. Venema, 2001, Modal Logic, Cambridge: Cambridge University Press.
+     + Chalmers, D., 1996, The Conscious Mind, New York: Oxford University Press.
+     + Goldblatt, R., 1993, Mathematics of Modality, CSLI Lecture Notes #43, Chicago: University of Chicago Press.
+     + Kripke, S., 1963, “Semantical Considerations on Modal Logic,” Acta Philosophica Fennica, 16: 83–94.
+     + Prior, A. N., 1957, Time and Modality, Oxford: Clarendon Press.

    * Syntax vs semantics
+     The distinction between syntax and semantics is one of the fundamental distinctions in the modern logic.
+We have to understand the origins of this distinction better.
+Some have traced it back to Frege.
+Also see this article by [Szabó](https://cpb-us-w2.wpmucdn.com/campuspress.yale.edu/dist/d/1148/files/2015/10/The-Distinction-between-Semantics-and-Pragmatics-1n5ehuq.pdf)

    * Synthetics vs analtics
      +  Andrej Bauer.
 [Synthetic mathematics with an excursion into computability theory](http://math.andrej.com/2021/02/03/synthetic-mathematics-with-excursion-to-computability/)
    * Intensional vs extensional